Image Credit: PPAUK

 Football pundit and commentator: BBC Radio 5 live, BBC Sport

 Steven Reid is a retired professional football, pundit and Pro License coach.

 He began his career at Millwall, making his professional debut in 1997 aged 17, and was part of the team who gained promotion to the English First Division.

 In 2003 he left the club for Blackburn Rovers.
 He went on loan to Queens Park Rangers in 2009 before making a permanent move to West Bromwich Albion in October 2010.

 After being released by the club in 2014 Steven considered taking up a coaching role but after being approached by a newly-promoted Burnley, Steven decided to keep on playing and signed a one year contract with the club.

-Since retiring in May 2015 Steven has worked as First Team Coach at Reading FC and was recently appointed First Team Coach at Crystal Palace FC.
+Since retiring Steven has worked as first team coach at Reading FC and Crystal Palace FC.

 Steven earned over 20 caps for the Republic of Ireland, including the 2002 World Cup and was made Captain in their friendly against The Netherlands in 2006.
 He retired from international football in 2010 to concentrate on his club career.